yegorsokolov/MT5/docs/EXTENDING.md

 # Extending MT5 with Plugins

-MT5 exposes plugin hooks for adding new indicators and trading strategies without modifying the core repository.
+MT5 exposes plugin hooks for adding new features and trading strategies without modifying the core repository.
 Plugins are standard Python packages that declare entry points so MT5 can automatically discover and register them at runtime.